Pablomartin11/Pablomartin11/README.md

+### Hi, I'm Pablo!

-💻 Computer science and statistics student at the [University of Valladolid](https://www.inf.uva.es/en/indat/) (Spain).
+💻 Computer science and statistics student at the [University of Valladolid](https://www.inf.uva.es/en/indat/) (Spain).<br>

-📊 Always working with new data and turning raw data into actionable insights.
+📊 Always working with new data and turning raw data into actionable insights.<br>

-🚀 Always eager to learn new technologies and languages.
+🚀 Always eager to learn new technologies and languages.<br>

-🔧 Working on side projects that combine software and statistics.
+🔧 Working on side projects that combine software and statistics. <br>
 🌱 Exploring artificial intelligence and data science.